KuronoaScarlet/FoW-Research/README.md

 ## About Me
 CITM student, I hope one day to be part of the development of an important game development project.
 In the meantime, you can follow my work from the following links!
 - [Twitter](https://twitter.com/KuronoaScarlet)
-	- If anything goes wrong with the release or you have any problem, contact me via MD and I'll try to fix it really quickly.
+	- If anything goes wrong with the release or you have any problem, contact me via MD and I'll try to fix it or help you really quickly.
 - [Github](https://github.com/KuronoaScarlet)
 	- Follow all my progress from GitHub!
 I have other repositories where I work daily!
 - [Twitch](https://twitch.tv/Kuronoa_Scarlet)